Calculating Damages/Compensation in the Employment Tribunal

-Note: these Vento bands apply to claims brought from 6 April 2022, and the bands may be revised in future.
+Note: these Vento bands will apply to claims brought from 6 April 2023, and the bands may be revised in future.

 An award for injury to feelings is meant to reflect how upset the employer made the claimant feel, not to punish the employer for how badly they have behaved.
 For this reason, it’s important for you to give evidence to the Tribunal about what happened to you, and how the discrimination affected you and made you feel.